 You should expect a routine professional dental cleaning appointment to take 30minutes to 1 hour.
 The length of time will depend on your gum health and amount of staining however if you attend the dentist every six months, or as recommended by your oral health professional, this will help to maintain shorter appointments as there is less build-up to remove.
 If you avoid teeth cleaning and you develop gum disease known as periodontitis you may require longer appointments to treat this active disease before moving on to a maintenance regime.

 Teeth cleaning will remove yellow and brown stains that have built up on the tooth surface over time.
-Staining is most often caused by smoking, tea and coffee and soft drinks.
+Staining is most often caused from smoking, tea and coffee and soft drinks.
 This type of staining can be easily removed by your oral health professional.
 Teeth that have become discoloured due to aging or internal damage to the tooth causing it to become dark will not change colour with a routine teeth cleaning.
 This type of colour change may require teeth whitening treatment or porcelain veneers or crowns to reach the desired white colour.

-Unfortunately tartar, also known as calculus, is a hard calcium build up that accumulates on the tooth surface and below the gum around the neck of the teeth over time.
+Unfortunately, tartar, also known as calculus, is a hard calcium build up that accumulates on the tooth surface and below the gum around the neck of the teeth over time.
 Removing this hard bacteria is difficult and requires specialised equipment to prevent damaging the outer layer of the tooth or your gums.
-It is not advised to remove tartar at home and to seek care from a dental professional for a pain-free and effective teeth cleaning.
+It is not advised to remove tartar at home and to seek care from a dental professional for pain-free and effective teeth cleaning.